shahryary/Data-Analysing-CER/README.md

 # Data-Analysing-CER

-Data Analysing "CER Smart Metering Project" in R language Plesae Read this file.
+Data Analysing "CER Smart Metering Project" in R language.
+You can find Data-set and information here:

+Plesae Read this file.
-# mergin files into one file
+mergin files into one file

-# DO this using "cat File1.txt File2.txt File3.txt File4.txt File5.txt File6.txt > catFiles.txt"
+<h3>Do this using "cat File1.txt File2.txt File3.txt File4.txt File5.txt File6.txt > catFiles.txt"</h3>

 To Run Scripts please follow  this steps: